MakenaG/Data-analysis-project/README.md

 This project explores global job postings to uncover patterns in **categories, countries, seniority, and contract types**.
 The workflow demonstrates a full analytical pipeline — from **data cleaning in SQL Server (SSMS)** to **analysis and visualization in Excel**.

+## DASHBOARD APP LINK
-This project highlights practical data analysis, cleaning, and storytelling skills that mirror real-world business intelligence workflows.
+This project highlights practical data analysis, cleaning, and storytelling skills that mirror real-world business intelligence workflows. below is an app to upload the cleaned dataset to generate the dashboard: [https://899c75e2-39e8-4a1c-ab04-4b0e80519cea-00-2yhvvp9kpczv2.worf.replit.dev/]

 ---